Chipdelmal/MoNeT/docs/ToolsCollaboration.md

 ### 7) Water bodies detection _(BV, HMSC)_

+Detecting water sources in the landscape is important because of the information it provides about mosquito distribution.
+Collecting data, however, is not easy.
+In this project, we aim to use available satellite information such as the one provided by Google Maps, to segment, and detect water bodies using machine learning algorithms.

 _Related areas of interest: GIS, Machine Learning_

+**Ongoing Projects**:

-* Moisés Montaño Copca	Water bodies detection with satellite image processing using TensorFlow
+* Moisés Montaño Copca:	Water bodies detection with satellite image processing using TensorFlow

 <hr>